webpack/webpack-dev-server/CONTRIBUTING.md

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and not contain unrelated commits.

 It is advised to first create an issue (if there is not one already) before making a pull request.
-This way the maintainers can first discuss with you if they agree and it also helps with providing some context.
+This way, the maintainers can first discuss with you if they agree and it also helps with providing some context.

 Run the relevant [examples](https://github.com/webpack/webpack-dev-server/tree/master/examples) to see if all functionality still works.
 When introducing new functionality, also add an example.
 This helps the maintainers to understand it and check if it still works.